-Agency payments Payments made by one government department to another, in the same or in a different sphere of government, to pay for services administered by the department receiving the payments.
-Agency payments do not form part of the budget of the department receiving the payment.
 Allocated expenditure The part of the national budget that can be divided between the national, provincial and local spheres of government, after debt interest and the contingency reserve have been taken into account.

-Amortisation The repayment of loan by instalments over the duration of the loan.
-Appropriation The approval by Parliament of spending from the National Revenue Fund, or by a provincial legislature from the Provincial Revenue Fund.
+Amortisation The repayment of a loan by instalments over the duration of the loan.
+Appropriation The approval by Parliament of spending from the National Revenue Fund, or by a provincial legislature from a provincial revenue fund.
 Asset swap An arrangement whereby financial institutions are permitted to exchange a portfolio of South African shares and securities for a portfolio of foreign shares and securities.
 This enables South African investors to diversify offshore, while minimising the impact on domestic financial markets and the rand.